 Environmental Protection Agency (EPA).

-EPA is finalizing approval of revisions to the Tehama County Air Pollution Control District (TCAPCD) portion of the California State Implementation Plan (SIP).
-These revisions were proposed in the Federal Register on April 17, 2000, and concern oxides of nitrogen (NOX) emissions from fuel burning equipment.
-We are approving a local rule that regulates these emission sources under the Clean Air Act as amended in 1990 (CAA or the Act).
+EPA is finalizing a limited approval of a revision to the Tehama County Air Pollution Control District (TCAPCD) portion of the California State Implementation Plan (SIP).
+This action was proposed in the Federal Register on November 19, 1999 and concerns volatile organic compound (VOC) emissions from organic solvents.
+Under authority of the Clean Air Act as amended in 1990 (CAA or the Act), this action incorporates a local rule that regulates these emission sources into the federally approved SIP.

 You can inspect copies of the administrative record for this action at EPA's Region IX office during normal business hours.
-You can inspect copies of the submitted SIP revisions at the following locations:
+You can inspect copies of the submitted SIP revision at the following locations:

 Environmental Protection Agency, Region IX, 75 Hawthorne Street, San Francisco, CA 94105-3901.